DuaneOBrien/ContributionVelocity/Outline.md

 --
 ## Useful For **Improving The Program**

+???
+Are our initiatives working?

 ---
 class: center, middle, theEmphatic

 <img src="Images/AggregateDashboard.png" width="90%" />

+???
+All contribs, contribs by month, which projects, Active Recurring Participants
 ---
 # What’s next
 1. Adding other online code repositories (Bitbucket, Apache, etc.) and organization tools (Jira, Slack, etc.)